lob/lob-address-elements/README.md

   data-lob-err-bgcolor="#006eff"
   data-lob-err-color="#ffffff"></script>
 ```
-*NOTE: This example uses `strict` as the verification level, but you may choose `normal`, or `relaxed` depending upon your Shopify use case.*
+*NOTE: This example above uses `strict` as the verification level, but you may choose `normal`, or `relaxed` depending upon your Shopify use case.*

 ## Component Styles
-When address verification is enabled, Lob will inject an HTML element into the target form in order to communicate form-level error messages.
-Similarly, when address autocompletion is enabled, Lob will inject an HTML element to contain suggested addresses.
-In both cases, it is possible to configure the color and style for these HTML elements using one of two approaches.
+When *address verification* is enabled, Lob will inject an HTML element into the target form in order to communicate form-level error messages.
+Similarly, when *address autocompletion* is enabled, Lob will inject an HTML element to contain suggested addresses.

+In general, it's easy to customize colors and backgrounds for these elements using in-line color declarations.
+If, however, you require more advanced customization, you must include a custom CSS stylesheet.
+These options are described in the following two sections.

 ### In-line Configuration
 In-line configuration uses attribute values to configure element colors.
 Hex, RGB and named color formats are supported.